E-xyza/zigler/guides/11-precompiled.md

 Zigler provides a way to precompile modules.
 This is useful for packaging libraries providing nifs, without requiring the user to install the zig compiler.

+> ## Precompiled is experimental {: .warning }
+>
+> Precompiled modules are still an experimental feature and the semantics and best practices here
+> are likely to change in the future.

 ## Local assets

 To use a locally precompiled library to load NIF code, supply the `:precompiled` option to `use